The gym! say the muscle-bound personal trainers, raising their hands (but not really getting that far because their deltoids get in the way).

 There’s a reason why McDonald’s, Burger King and Wendy’s all have the same red-and-yellow theme colors.
 Those tones supposedly send us subliminal messages that help make us hungry.
 Does the same trick work at home?
 An experiment published in the interior design magazine Contract presented partygoers with three identical venues painted different colors: red, yellow and blue.
 Participants reported the red and yellow rooms to be equally appetizing (and ate the most in the yellow room), but found the food in the blue room only half as appealing.

-Cell & iPad
+Hide the Cell & IPad

 Research in Zero Belly Diet suggests that the more electronics we bring into the bedroom, the fatter we get—especially among children.
 A study in the Pediatric Obesity journal found that kids who bask in the nighttime glow of a TV or computer don't get enough rest and suffer from poor lifestyle habits.
 Researchers found that students with access to one electronic device were 1.47 times as likely to be overweight as kids with no devices in the bedroom.
 That increased to 2.57 times for kids with three devices.
 Leave your iPad in the living room.